Finding Your Way with Family Wealth

 A New Way to Hold Legacy

-You’re allowed to choose your own path.
+You’re allowed to honor your family’s sacrifices and your own needs.

-You’re allowed to want something different.
+You’re allowed to be proud of what they built and want to build something different.

 About the Author